HASEL-UZH/PersonalAnalytics/documentation/RESEARCH.md

 6. Wait for the maintainers to review your pull request.
 7. If your pull request is approved, it will be merged into the main repository.
 8. If your pull request is not approved, you can make further changes and push them to your branch.
 The pull request will be updated automatically.

+If you have any questions, please contact Dr. André Meyer (ameyer@ifi.uzh.ch).

 ### Install the dependencies
 Start with cloning the repository: